Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/samples/Sample9_ConversationsAuthoring_GetModelEvaluationResults.md

 }
 ```

-To retrieve model evaluation results, call GetModelEvaluationResults on the ConversationalAnalysisAuthoring client, which provides evaluation metrics for intents and entities for each utterance in the dataset.
+To retrieve model evaluation results, call GetModelEvaluationResults on the AnalyzeConversationAuthoring client, which provides evaluation metrics for intents and entities for each utterance in the dataset.